 The University of Iowa Japanese placement test covers listening, grammar, vocabulary, and reading comprehension.
+Students who have experience in the language who want to continue study need to take a placement exam.
+This test is available on Iowa Courses Online (ICON).

 Specific Japanese Course Placement Scores